clvx/personal/content/posts/nvim-setup.md

 The only improvement with this method was tracking and avoiding symlinks as I tracked and ignored only things related to dotfiles in my home directory.
 So, the challenge was only fixing and ensuring runtime was good.
-As a companion I used a mix of bash scripts and ansible to keep my system reproduceable.
-I started looking for a better solution when I work handed me a mac device.
+As a companion I used a mix of bash scripts and ansible to keep my system reproducible.
+I started looking for a better solution when work handed me a mac device.

 ## Nix - current